AnjaliiRamesh/task-manager-api/readme.md

 ## Design Decisions

+### PostgreSQL for Users
-- **PostgreSQL for Users:** User data is structured and relational, making SQL a natural fit.
+User data is structured and relational — always an ID, email and password — making SQL a natural fit.
+Sequelize ORM allows us to write JavaScript instead of raw SQL queries.

+### MongoDB for Tasks and Categories
-- **MongoDB for Tasks:** Tasks are flexible documents that may evolve over time, making NoSQL ideal.
+Tasks and categories are flexible documents that may evolve over time, with optional fields like description, tags and category references.
+This suits MongoDB's schema-less nature perfectly.

+### JWT Authentication
-- **JWT Authentication:** Stateless authentication that scales well.
+Stateless authentication that scales well.
+Tokens contain user ID and email, expire in 7 days, and are verified on every protected request via middleware.

-- **Joi Validation:** Centralized validation schemas keep controllers clean.
-- **Global Error Handler:** Single middleware handles all errors consistently.
+### Task Categorization
+Categories are dynamically created by users (not pre-defined) because this gives users full flexibility to organize tasks their way.
+Each category belongs to a specific user, maintaining data isolation.

+### Tag Management
+Tags are stored as a free-form string array directly on the task document.
+This keeps the data model simple and avoids unnecessary joins.
+Tags can be filtered using MongoDB's `$in` operator.

+### Reminder Scheduling
+Reminders use an in-memory setTimeout-based system.
+When a task is created or updated with a due date, a reminder is scheduled for 1 hour before.
+The timeout reference is stored in memory so it can be cancelled if the task is updated or completed.
+Note: reminders are lost on server restart — for production, a persistent queue like BullMQ with Redis would be used.

+### Webhook Retry Logic
+When a task is completed, a webhook is sent to the configured URL with exponential backoff retry logic (3 attempts: 1s, 2s, 4s delays).
+This handles temporary network failures gracefully.

 ## Prerequisites